 The fields in this custom training page are set up like the TrainerRoad app.
 Garmin Edge 1030, 830 and 530 :

 - *Time to Go counts down the amount of time that is remaining in your current interval.
 You can access this field in the Workouts category.

 - *Target (Step Avg.
-Power) gives you a power range to target during an interval.
-You can access this field in the Indoor Trainer category.
+Power) gives you a power range to target during an interval and the average power for the interval.
+You can access this field in the Workouts category.

 - 3s Power is a smoothed version of your live power output.
 Feel free to use whatever power smoothing option you prefer.
 You can access this field in the Power category.